 Paper Co-ordinator for World Music: Professor Henry Johnson

 Paper Co-ordinator for Voice and Vocal Ensemble: Dr Tessa Romano

 Teaching staff will depend on the instrument chosen.

 - One 30-minute individual lesson, plus a group performance class per week.

 - Textbooks are not required for this paper.

 Please contact the School of Performing Arts office (email@example.com) for a copy of the most recent paper profile.

 - Lifelong learning, Scholarship, Communication, Critical thinking, Cultural understanding,

 - Learning Outcomes

-Having been guided through a course of technical and musical study especially designed to meet individual needs, students who successfully complete this paper should
+Having been guided through a course of technical and musical study especially designed to meet individual needs, students who successfully complete this paper will

 - Have an appropriate command of instrument/voice and will be more capable of achieving expressive musical results